 Entrepreneurial business share options & investors

-Fast growing entrepreneurial business that implement EMI share options are very frequently the same businesses looking for external funding from venture capitalists, or seeking investment from individuals under the tax-advantaged Enterprise Investment Scheme.
+Fast growing entrepreneurial businesses that implement Enterprise Management Incentive share options are very frequently the same businesses looking for external funding from venture capitalists, or seeking investment from individuals under the tax-advantaged Enterprise Investment Scheme.

 - EIS and EMI follow the same rules.
 If your company qualifies for EIS, it will almost certainly qualify for EMI.

 - However, there is a trip hazard with regards to share capital.
 EIS must be offered in new ordinary shares which don’t carry preferential rights.
 Consequently, if your EMI uses restricted shares – for example, without voting or dividend rights – then the EIS shares may by default be seen as “preferential”.
 There is a risk of losing the EIS status, and the tax breaks that go with it